kubernetes/enhancements/keps/sig-api-machinery/20190603-immutable-fields.md

   kubernetes types: Empty and null lists are equal.
 A missing list is NOT equal to a null or empty list.
 - Same rule for list applies to maps and struct: An empty map and a null map are considered equal.
-The set of fields in the map must be the same.
+The keys in the map must be the same.
 Values are compared using this same set of rules.

 #### Proposal